funmiafola/UK_MonetaryPolicy_2019/README.md

 The specific business requirements are:
 i.
 Data Integration and Consistency:
-Collect, clean, and merge official UK macroeconomic data from multiple sources. ii.
-Ensure all variables (policy interest rate, CPI, GDP) are aligned to a common quarterly time index for comparability
+Collect, clean, and merge official UK macroeconomic data from multiple sources. ii.Ensure all variables (policy interest rate, CPI, GDP) are aligned to a common quarterly time index for comparability

 * Monitoring Key Economic Indicators:
 i.
 Track trends in the Bank of England’s policy interest rate. ii.Analyze inflation dynamics through  the Consumer Price Index (CPI). iii.
-Monitor the GDP iv.Trend or time-series analysis to explore relationship between interest rates, inflation, and GDP.
+Monitor the GDP

+iv.Trend or time-series analysis to explore relationship between interest rates, inflation, and GDP.
 * Store the dataset in a format that is easy to use and update